chauff/cse1500-web-transcripts/Lecture-1.md

 ### Client-IP address tracking

-The second option we have to authenticate users is client IP address tracking, either extracted from the HTTP header field `Client-IP` or the underlying TCP connection.
+We can also authenticate users via client IP address tracking, either extracted from the HTTP header field `Client-IP` or the underlying TCP connection.
 This would provide us with an ideal way to authenticate users **IF** every user would be assigned a distinct IP address that rarely or never changes.

 However ... we know that IP addresses are assigned to machines, not users.
 Internet service providers do not assign a unique IP to each one of their users, they dynamically assign IP addresses to users from a common address pool.
 A user's IP address can thus change any day.